Original Article Published on Mitel’s Website

 Hosted phone comparison — where to begin?

 It’s a little like buying a new car.
-You know the features you like most, the “must-haves” that you’ve come to love in your present car, things like heated seats or hands-free phone.
+You know the features you like most, the “must-haves” that you’ve come to love in your present car, things like heated seats or a hands-free phone.
 But slide into the driver’s seat of a later model vehicle and you can be overwhelmed.
 Lots of new bells and whistles.
 How do you decide which are important, which are distracting and which just aren’t worth the money?

 To start, think about where your company is now.
 Answer these questions and you’ll begin to hone in on the features most important to your business.